alan-turing-institute/census2021-backbrief/deliverables/report.md

 2. Probabilistic: 88.157% (see Table 3)
 3. Associative  : 90.072% (see Table 4)

-To get the recall up to 97.75% using purely automated methods, an extra $62\,898$ would therefore need to be found ($64\,527$ - $1\,629$). **TODO:** *Or if the methods were relaxed to allow some FP's that brought the precision down to 99.90%, we could allow X FN's.
-See Figure 1 (ROC curve) that shows this in more detail.*
+To get the recall up to 97.75% using purely automated methods, an extra $62\,898$ of the 2011 Gold Standard matches would therefore need to be found ($64\,527$ - $1\,629$).
+Could we get closer to meeting the recall requirement by relaxing the match threshold for probabilistic record linkage, allowing for some loss precision via false positives?
+Figure \ref{figure1}. suggests that this is not possible.
+The recall remains below 99.75% even when the probabilistic match threshold is lowered beyond the point that the precision requirement of 99.9% is no longer met.

 We can also evaluate the performance of the *Pre-search* algorithm, given the numbers of additional 2011 Gold Standard matches that it presents as candidates when applied to the records assigned by prior automated methods (*Felligi-Sunter* and household-associative).
 Table 5 suggests that up to 91.971% of matches will be found when clerical matchers are presented with a single highest scoring possible match to decide on and Table 6 shows up to 92.155% will be found when they are able to choose from the top 20.